rdalen/Boxify/docs/adapter-plate.md

 - Which CAD system was used to design the PCB.
 - How the PCB STEP model is structured.
 - Which components are present.
-- How the PCB Library prototype was created.
+- How the PCB Type in the PCB Library was created.

 It only needs the mechanical information provided by the Adapter Plate.